ansys/example-coverage/README.rst

 ansys-tools-example-coverage
 ----------------------------
-example-coverage is intended to assess and report the docstring examples coverage of modules and submoldules from a given directory. example-coverage is licensed under the `MIT License:
+The ``ansys-tools-example-coverage`` library is intended to assess and report the docstring examples coverage of modules and submoldules from a given directory. example-coverage is licensed under the `MIT License:
 <https://github.com/pyansys/example-coverage/blob/main/LICENSE>`_.